JeromeAlve/Fab_Explorer/README.md

 ## Build

+Run `npm run-script build-all` to build the project for `All Nets`.
+The build artifacts will be stored in the `dist/` directory.

 Run `npm run-script build-main-net` to build the project for `FAB Main Net`.
 The build artifacts will be stored in the `dist/main-net/` directory.

 Run `npm run-script build-test-net` to build the project for `FAB Test Net`.
 The build artifacts will be stored in the `dist/test-net/` directory.

+Run `npm run-script build-smart-contract` to build the project for `FAB Test Net`.
+The build artifacts will be stored in the `dist/smart-contract/` directory.

 ## Running unit tests